Can your depression affect your Child’s Health?

 5. Unexpected tantrums, change in appetite

-6. Changes in sleeping habits etc.
+6. Changes in sleeping habits, etc.

 The syndrome of depressed parents:

-1. Uninterested in life and social activities
+1. Less or no interest in life and social activities

 2. Low energy